infotroph/Prairie_seq/project-log.md

 	* No one value seems ideal for all images, but gammas between 1.6 and 2.2 seem generally acceptable on my screen.
 	* Saving script with `-gamma 2.0` for the moment, can revisit as needed.

+## 2015-01-29, CKB

+Added all gels run up to now: raw images as tiffs, lane IDs and notes as CSV, both in rawdata/GelDoc/.
+Processed images as jpeg in data/GelDoc/.